INFORMATION ON THIS SITE IS ONLY INTENDED FOR CANADIAN HEALTHCARE PROFESSIONALS

 Clinical Suspicion for Fatty Liver Disease

-FIB-4 can rule out advanced fibrosis in most patients and should be used for periodic reassessment, as indicated.3
+FIB-4 can rule out advanced fibrosis in most patients3

-FIB-4 is recommended as a first-line assessment for general practitioners and endocrinologists based on its simplicity and minimal added cost.3
+AASLD Clinical Practice Guidelines recommend FIB-4 as a first-line assessment for general practitioners and endocrinologists based on its simplicity and minimal added cost.3

 Patients can be followed in the primary care setting and periodically reassessed: